Updated

 - Proceeds2

-The purpose of asset forfeiture is both to punish the property owners for their crimes as well as to remove the “tools” of their criminal activity from society.
-Forfeited property becomes the property of the police department that seized it.3
+The purpose of asset forfeiture is both to punish property owners for their crimes as well as to remove the “tools” of their criminal activity from society.
+The forfeited property becomes the property of the police department that seized it.3

-- Nevada gang crimes
+- gang crimes (NRS 193.168),

-- Nevada drug crimes
+- drug crimes,

-- the Nevada crime of home invasion
+- home invasion (NRS 205.067),

-- the Nevada crime of grand larceny
+- grand larceny (NRS 205.220),

-- Nevada terrorism crimes4
+- terrorism crimes4

-Had Lisa in the above example suspected that Helen was using her car illegally but turned a blind eye, then Lisa could be required to forfeit their car:
+Had Lisa, in the above example, suspected that Helen was using her car illegally but turned a blind eye, then Lisa could be required to forfeit their car:

 Example: Lisa is roommates with Helen.
 Lisa overhears Helen telling a friend that she wants to take Lisa’s car to steal from her ex-boyfriend’s house.
 Lisa does not want to make trouble so she covers her ears, does not say anything, and hopes Helen was not being serious.
 Since Lisa has reason to know that Helen may be committing a felony using her car, Lisa is vulnerable to asset forfeiture of her car if Helen follows through with the burglary.

-Lisa in the above example was “willfully blind” to Lisa’s criminality.
+Lisa, in the above example, was “willfully blind” to Lisa’s criminality.
 She had reason to know that Lisa was up to trouble, but she purposely buried her head in the sand.
 Nevada law specifically says that people who practice “willful blindness” may have their property forfeited even though they did not personally commit a crime.5

 Police generally have to get a magistrate judge’s permission before they may seize property that is subject to forfeiture.
 The judge will usually give permission — called “process” — to seize the property as long as: